List of Slovenian football champions

 Olimpija won the first title.
 They had a long tradition of playing in the Yugoslav top division and their squad was still composed of players from that era.
 Olimpija dominated the league and won a further three championships before Gorica won their first in the 1995–96 season.
 Following Gorica's success, Maribor won their first championship in 1997.
 This started a record-breaking streak of seven successive league championships which came to an end when Gorica won their second title in the 2003–04 season.
 The club from Nova Gorica went on to win an additional two titles, becoming the third club to win three consecutive championships.
 During the 2006–07 season, Domžale, a club that played in the Slovenian second division four seasons earlier, won their first title, a feat they repeated the next season.
 Between 2009 and 2019, Maribor became a major force in Slovenian football for the second time, winning eight out of eleven championships in that period.
 In 2020 and 2021, Celje and Mura won their first titles, respectively.

 Maribor is the most successful club; they have won the championship 16 times.
 Seven of Maribor's titles came during the late 1990s and early 2000s when the club was led alternately by managers Bojan Prašnikar, Ivo Šušak and Matjaž Kek.
 Between 2009 and 2013, Darko Milanič led the club to four championships.
 In 2017 and 2019, during his second spell with Maribor, Milanič won additional two titles with the club.
 Olimpija won four titles, all in successive years between 1992 and 1995.
-In addition, Olimpija is the only Slovenian football champion no longer in existence, having been dissolved by the end of the 2004–05 season when they filed for bankruptcy.
-Tied with four championships are Gorica, which first won the title in 1996 and an additional three in successive years between 2004 and 2006, and Olimpija's phoenix club Olimpija Ljubljana, which won its first title in 2016.
-They are followed by Celje and Domžale with two titles each, while Koper and Mura have won one title each.
+In addition, Olimpija became the first Slovenian football champion to no longer exist, as it was dissolved by the end of the 2004–05 season when it declared bankruptcy.
+Tied with four championships are Gorica and Olimpija Ljubljana, with the latter being founded in 2005 as a successor club of the dissolved Olimpija.
+They are followed by Celje with three titles and Domžale with two titles, while Koper and Mura have won one title each.
 Maribor have won the most doubles, winning the league and the Slovenian Cup four times in the course of the same season.
-The current champions are Olimpija Ljubljana, who won the 2024–25 edition.
+The current champions are Celje, who won the 2025–26 edition.

 Champions

-Correct as of the 2024–25 Slovenian PrvaLiga season.
-For the information on the season in progress, see 2025–26 Slovenian PrvaLiga.
+Correct as of the 2025–26 Slovenian PrvaLiga season.
+For the information on the season in progress, see 2026–27 Slovenian PrvaLiga.